samisabotter/sammorozov_parody/README.md

 </div>

 ### About Me :
-I am a Data Scientist from Russia.
+I am a Middle Data Scientist and Junior Web3 developer from Russia.
 - 🛰️: I am engaged in pet projects in the field of modeling and machine learning, and study algorithms

 - 🍕: I am on my way to web3 understanding.